 Vocabulary knowledge is one of the biggest indicators to reading success.
 How do we as educators support vocabulary growth?
 One of the best ways to build vocabulary is through literature that provides exemplars and carefully constructed writing that includes context clues.
 Crown: An Ode to the Fresh Cut is the perfect book with rich vocabulary.
 It has real life connections and experiences of getting the perfect barbershop cut.
 Students will be able to visualize inferred meaning.

 Why Use Crown: An Ode to the Fresh Cut Works?

-I’ll share a few of my observations to get you started.
-First of all, I thoroughly loved the amazing realistic photos.
+First, I’ll share a few of my observations.
+I thoroughly loved the amazing realistic photos.
 The illustrations really make you feel as though you are right there in the shop.

 In addition to Barnes’ word choice, your students of color will also connect to the barber’s artistic skills as he masterfully creates designs along the sides of the boy’s head.
 My students loved talking about some of the designs they’d had with their cuts.
 It was fun listening to them make connections in this way.

 Most importantly, through Barnes’ descriptions, your students will be built up as royalty because of his choice of words.
 Every single student should be built up as royalty.
 When you find a book that does this, you must have it in your library.

 When we use mentor texts to teach a skill, the first step is to find the teaching points in the book.
 I take time to mark these points with sticky notes.
 This helps me remember to stop and discuss the teaching points in the context of the skill.
 With this book, one thing I love is the cadence as you read it.
 It naturally has pausing points.
 The page’s illustrations and focus almost seems to target a specific word or theme.